-The proposed East End/Mission Historic District, as described above, is located at the eastern end of Mackinac Island, is bordered at the north by the East Bluff, at the west by State Parkowned land, at the east by the Mission Point Resort, and at the south by Lake Huron.
+The proposed East End Mission Historic District, as described above, located at the eastern end of Mackinac Island, is bordered at the north by the East Bluff, at the west by State Park-owned land, at the east by the Mission Point Resort, and at the south by Lake Huron.
 The streets in the district generally form a grid.
 Main Street is the major east-west artery, with five north-south side streets - Bogan Lane, Church, Truscott, Mission and Franklin Streets.
 McGulpin, Wendall, and Ferry Streets are short east-west streets north of Main Street, with Lesley Court curving between Main and Truscott Streets at the south.

-The proposed district is a largely intact, cohesive neighborhood and the buildings as a group reflect various periods of development of historic Mackinac Island.
+The proposed district is a largely intact, cohesive neighborhood and the resources and buildings as a group reflect various periods of development of historic Mackinac Island.
 The majority date from the nineteenth century and relate to the eras of resort and early National Park tourism.
 Those buildings constructed after the period of significance generally fit the scale of the historic structures around them and do not substantially detract from the historic character of the area.

-The district contains eighty-four structures representing a variety of uses - hotels, bed and breakfast inns, apartment and condominium buildings, private residences, and three churches.
+The district contains eighty-four resources representing a variety of uses - hotels, bed and breakfast inns, apartment and condominium buildings, private residences, and three churches.
 Barns and other out buildings, though few in number, are a distinctive part of the landscape.
 Important natural features of the district are its extensive canopy of mature trees, the ubiquitous lilac bushes that are distinctive to the island, colorfully landscaped gardens, and the impressive view scape looking toward Haldimand Bay of Lake Huron.

-Although a majority of the historic structures in the district date from the early nineteenth century to the early decades of the twentieth century, there is evidence of eighteenth-century development.
+Although a majority of the historic resources in the district date from the early nineteenth century to the early decades of the twentieth century, there is evidence of eighteenth-century development.
 The William McGulpin House, built in 1790-91 and now located on Fort and Market Streets, was moved from McGulpin Street in 1982.
 A sided log house at 6768 McGulpin Street, known as the McGulpin Family House, likely dates from the late eighteenth century as well.
+It is possible that additional eighteenth century structures could be discovered underneath nineteenth and twentieth century alterations and siding.